University College Dublin

 There are no American representatives on site.
 Students work with university personnel at the International Office.

 As the BA course in UCD takes three years, Junior Year Abroad students follow courses at Second or Third Year level.
 At this level, students normally receive a minimum of 30 ECTS per semester and 60 credits for a full academic year’s work, usually equally divided between two ￼￼￼￼￼major subjects.
 Students must take upper division courses at the 2nd or 3rd level in order to receive credit toward their major or minor.
 Haverford credit can only be granted for courses in which students received a grade of a C or above.

 Study Abroad students will have the flexibility to enroll in courses across the University’s Five Colleges – Arts and Celtic Studies, Human Sciences, Business and Law, Engineering, Mathematics and Physical Sciences and Life Sciences.
 The UCD Center for Study Abroad will advise students and process course enrollment.
 Opportunities to study Irish language.
 Students can join sports clubs and social groups.

 UCD offers program for Pre-Med, Pre-Law, and Business studies.

-Arabic, Archeology, Architecture, Biomedical Engineering, Biosystems Engineering, Celtic Civilization, Chemical and Bioprocess Engineering, Civil Engineering, Economics, Electrical Engineering, Electronic Engineering, Energy Systems Engineering, Engineering, English, French, Geography, German, Greek, Hebrew, History, History of Art, Information Studies, Early Irish, Irish (An Nua-Ghaeilge), Irish Folklore, Italian, Latin, Linguistics, Mathematics, Mathematical Physics, Music, Philosophy, Politics, Social Policy, Psychology, Sociology, Spanish, Statistics, and Welsh.
+Arabic, Archeology, Architecture, Biomedical Engineering, Biosystems Engineering, Celtic Civilization, Chemical and Bioprocess Engineering, Civil Engineering, Economics, Electrical Engineering, Electronic Engineering, Energy Systems Engineering, Engineering, English, French, Geography, German, Greek, Hebrew, History, History of Art, Information Studies, Early Irish, Irish (An Nua-Ghaeilge), Irish Folklore, Italian, Latin, Linguistics, Mathematics, Mathematical Physics, Mechanical Engineering, Music, Philosophy, Politics, Social Policy, Psychology, Sociology, Spanish, Statistics, and Welsh.
 Course offered in the Faculty of Science include Biochemistry, Botany, Chemistry, Computer Science, Experimental Physics, Genetics, Geology, Industrial Microbiology, Mathematics, Mathematical Physics, Pharmacology, Statistics, and Zoology.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.